Integration Courses

 What do I need to know?

-An integration course is a combination of language and orientation courses and is supposed to aid your integration in Germany.
-The language course usually entails 600 learning hours, which concludes with a final exam („Deutsch-Test für Zuwanderer" or DTZ for short) at the B1 level.
+An integration course is a combination of language and orientation courses and is supposed to aid you settle in Germany.
+The language course usually entails 600 teaching modules, which concludes with a final exam („Deutsch-Test für Zuwanderer" or DTZ for short) at the B1 level.
 An integration course covers topics such as work, shopping, communicating with authorities and writing emails/letters.
 In an orientation course, however, you learn mainly about the history, culture, society and politics in Germany.
-The orientation course usually entails 100 hours of learning and concludes with a final exam.
+The orientation course usually entails 100 teaching modules and concludes with a final exam.

-In addition to the regular integration courses, there are specific integration courses for women, parents or young adults (up to 27 years).
-There are also literacy courses for the following groups:
+In addition to the regular integration courses, there are also literacy courses including 1000 teaching modules for the following groups:

 • People who cannot read or write well in any language